brijesh25/brijesh25/README.md

 - 👋 Hi, I’m @brijesh25 - Brijesh Markandey.
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning cryptography, blockchain and cryptocurrencies.
+- 🌱 I’m currently working as a Software Developer.
+Using C++, Qt.
-- 📫 How to reach me @brijeshmarkandey on Linkedin.
+- 📫 How to reach me [@brijeshmarkandey](https://www.linkedin.com/in/brijeshmarkandey/) on Linkedin.

 <!---
 brijesh25/brijesh25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.